Get

 Crufts Was Originally 2 Days Long

 Today, Crufts is held for 4 days every year to accommodate the number of contestants and the sheer number of spectators attending the events.
-This wasn’t always the case, though.
+This was not always the case, though.
 When the show first started, it only lasted 2 days.
 The duration of the show first increased to 3 days in 1982 and then to 4 days 5 years later.

 Conclusion

 Dog shows are popular events for dog owners all over the world.
 Crufts, a U.K.-based dog show hosted by The Kennel Club, has been the world’s largest dog show since 1991.
 It was first started in 1891 by Charles Cruft, and the Best in Show competition is one of the most sought-after awards for dogs around the world.
-Although it was first hosted in London for 2 days, today, it’s held for 4 days in March at the NEC in Birmingham.
+Although it was first hosted in London for 2 days, today, it is held for 4 days in March at the NEC in Birmingham.

 Featured Image Credit: Sue Thatcher, Shutterstock